SuckyBuckyYT/SuckyBuckyYT/README.md

-# Hi there I am [SuckyBucky][youtube] I am a youtuber and a minecraft player, well i am mostly know for gaming and nuking servers, i am a professional minecraft player (have played for 7+ years now) and helper at some things. i have a discord server that you join lol
+## Hi there I am SuckyBucky I am a youtuber and a minecraft player, well i am mostly know for gaming and nuking servers, i am a professional minecraft player (have played for 7+ years now) and helper at some things. i have a discord server that you join lol

 ## I'm a youtuber and a pro minecraft player 😎